Commission (document): United States

-The Constitutional requirement mentioned above, that the President commission all officers of the United States, includes a wide range of civilian officials, including justices of the Supreme Court and other federal judges, the heads of executive departments, subcabinet level officials down to the level of assistant secretary, U.S. attorneys and marshals, diplomatic representatives, and members of the Foreign Service, among others.
-Commissions are issued in the name of the President, either under his own signature or that of an official delegated to act on his behalf, and under either the Great Seal of the United States or, the seal of the executive department in which the appointment is made.
+The Constitutional requirement mentioned above, that the President commission all officers of the United States, includes a wide range of civilian officials, including justices of the Supreme Court and other federal judges, the heads of executive departments, subcabinet level officials down to the level of assistant secretary, U.S. attorneys and marshals, diplomatic representatives, and members of the US Foreign Service, among others.
+Commissions are issued in the name of the President, either under his own signature or that of an official delegated to act on his behalf, and under either the Great Seal of the United States or the seal of the executive department in which the appointment is made.

 A typical commission for a Presidentially-appointed, Senate-confirmed civilian official in the Executive Branch would read:

-For heads of executive departments and independent agencies, the Seal of the United States and the signature of the Secretary of State appears, but if the position is subordinate to the head of a different executive department, the seal of said executive department appears instead of the Seal of the United States and the signature of beforementioned head replaces the Secretary of State.
+For heads of executive departments and independent agencies, the Seal of the United States and the signature of the Secretary of State appear.
+If the position is subordinate to the head of an executive department, the seal of the relevant executive department appears instead of the Seal of the United States, and the signature of the head of that department replaces that of the Secretary of State.

-For certain positions, other characteristics such as "prudence" (for ambassadors) or "wisdom, uprightness, and learning" (for judges) may be used in addition to or instead of "integrity and ability."
-If a position is for a fixed term of years or "during good behavior," the appropriate wording replaces the clause beginning "during the pleasure of the President."
+For certain positions, other characteristics such as "prudence" (for ambassadors) or "wisdom, uprightness, and learning" (for judges) may be used in addition to or instead of "integrity and ability".
+If a position is for a fixed term of years or "during good behavior", the appropriate wording replaces the clause beginning "during the pleasure of the President."

 Commissions of officers in the U.S. Foreign Service are also signed by the President.
 The commission of a newly commissioned officer reads:

-The commission is countersigned by the Secretary of State, and the singular Great Seal of the United States, entrusted to the Secretary under the 1789 statute creating the Department of State, is affixed.
+The commission is countersigned by the Secretary of State, and the singular Great Seal of the United States (entrusted to the Secretary under the 1789 statute creating the Department of State) is affixed.

-States
+US States

-Similar to the U.S. Constitution's provisions directing the President to commission executive officers of the U.S. Government, the state constitutions and/or laws provide for state (and sometimes local) officers to be commissioned; for example, Texas law directs the Texas governor to commission most state officers and elected county officers.
+Similar to the U.S. Constitution's provisions directing the President to commission executive officers of the U.S. Government, the states' constitutions and/or laws provide for state (and sometimes local) officers to be commissioned; for example, Texas law directs the Texas governor to commission most state officers and elected county officers.

-A person applying for a license to be a notary public receives a commission, generally indicating what political jurisdiction (state or District of Columbia) issued it, when it is valid (usually four years from issue) and the signature of the issuing authorities (usually the Governor and countersigned by the Secretary of State).
+A person applying for a license to be a notary public receives a commission, generally indicating what political jurisdiction (state or District of Columbia) issued it, the period of its validity (usually four years from issue), and the signature of the issuing authorities (usually the Governor and countersigned by the Secretary of State).